etiennea/oembed-all/README.md

 ## Shortened Urls

-This project now handles shortened url's using the JSONP service from http://longurl.org. e.g. http://bit.ly/oP77mm will first lengthen the URL to http://tinychat.com/omginternetparty and then embed as normal.
-This is experimental - so let me know of problems!
+This project used to handle shortened url's using the JSON service from http://longurl.org. e.g. http://bit.ly/oP77mm will first lengthen the URL to http://tinychat.com/omginternetparty.
+This API does not work anymore so you can implement your own. https://www.npmjs.com/package/long-url this is a npm package to help you do this on a nodejs backend.

-to use...
 ```
 <a href="https://github.com/starfishmod/jquery-oembed-all" class="oembed">https://github.com/starfishmod/jquery-oembed-all</a>
 ```